This is the first in a series entitled, “God’s Zodiac: The Gospel in the Stars.”

-In Primeval Astronomy, “The Gospel in the Stars,” Joseph Augustus Seiss explains the purpose of the stars and their constellations in their original context.
+In Primeval Astronomy, “The Gospel in the Stars,” theologian and Lutheran minister in Virginia, Maryland and Pennsylvania, Joseph Augustus Seiss, explains the purpose of the stars and their constellations in their original context.

-In an lecture entitled, “The Starry Worlds,” first published in 1882, he attests: “Such wonderful creations of almighty power and wisdom were not without a purpose.”
+In a lecture entitled, “The Starry Worlds,” first published in 1882, he attests: “Such wonderful creations of almighty power and wisdom were not without a purpose.”

 Stars were so important that God named them.

 “He determines the number of the stars and calls them each by name.”
 (Ps.
-147:4).
+147:4)

 “Lift up your eyes and look to the heavens: Who created all these?
 He who brings out the starry host one by one and calls forth each of them by name.
 Because of his great power and mighty strength, not one of them is missing.”
-(Is.20:26).
+(Is.20:26)

-Consider the stars’ names and their meaning, which “all declare the Glory of God” (Ps.
+Consider the stars’ names and their meaning, which “all declare the Glory of God.”
+(Ps.
 19):

 - Orion: “Coming as light,” the Prince of Light;

-- Saiph: “bruised” [the serpent];
+- Saiph: [and the foot that] “bruised” [the serpent];

 These constellations are undeniably evident to everyone, Seiss argues, as does David throughout the Psalms.

-Scripture is not silent: everything in God’s creation, He ordered with a specific purpose.
+Scripture is not silent: everything in God’s creation, he ordered with a specific purpose.

 Mathematicians and scientists have discovered exact distances between the Earth and the Sun.
 The Earth completely revolves around the Sun in increments of 12– at an angle– every 365.25 days.
 The Earth routinely, every year, tilts nearest the Sun (perihelion) in early January and farthest from the Sun (aphelion) in early July.

-Pointing to the writings and work of Cicero, the Chaldeans, Egyptians, Phoenecians, and to some of his more contemporary counterparts, Richer, Roberts, Dupuis, Clarke, Smith and Syce, Seiss explains that this mathematical precision, the artistic illustration connecting each star, tells the gospel story.
+Pointing to the writings and work of Cicero, the Chaldeans, Egyptians, Phoenecians, and to some of his more contemporary counterparts, Richer, Roberts, Dupuis, Clarke, Smith and Syce, Seiss explains that this mathematical precision, and God’s artistic illustration connecting each star, tell the gospel story.
 He notes that even before these men, others had, “observed, classified, grouped and designated the starry worlds, assigning them their names, marking their courses, and making them the bearers of wisdom the dearest and most precious ever made known to man.”

-Meaning, there is a traceable, original purpose.
+Meaning, there is a traceable, original purpose in the stars.

 Any story anyone ascribes to these constellations other than their true gospel meaning is false.
-Seiss argues:

 “Evil is always perverted good, as dirt is simply matter out of place.
 It is the spoilation of some better thing going before it.
 And so there is reason to think that there is, after all, some great original, divine science connected with the stars, which astrology has prostituted to its own base ends, and which is our duty to search out and turn to its proper evangelical use.”

-Throughout his lecture Seiss describes in detail the purpose of the constellations, the twelve signs of the Zodiac, the planets, the alphabet, and the desire of nations.
+Throughout his lecture Seiss describes in detail the purpose of the constellations, the twelve signs of the Zodiac, the planets, the alphabet, and the “desire” of nations.
 He also references the discoveries of one of the foremost scholars of ancient classics, Frances Rolleston, whose work, Mazzaroth, was published in 1863.
 Rolleston’s pioneering research provided much of the insight knowable today, connecting ancient meanings to modern vernacular.